 6. Write A-List

-That’ll help you get in the process of thinking, ‘there’s someone better for me out there.
+That’ll help you get in the process of thinking, ‘There’s someone better for me out there.
 You meet someone for the first time, or you are boyfriend and girlfriend with someone or something along that line, and you realize that they are on their best behavior.
 If they’re on their best behavior and if they’re still not kind to you or they’re still not doing things that you’re so happy about, that’s their best behavior.

 7. Express Your Pain